silvialx/Onto/README.md

 # Onto
-repository for the Knowledge Representation and Extraction exam.
+Repository for the Knowledge Representation and Extraction exam.
+Link to the website: https://silvialx.github.io/Onto/